 A healthy long-distance relationship should involve constant communication.
 And no, that doesn’t mean you must be texting 24/7.
 Good communication is when the two of you are completely in sync with each other’s feelings and you never keep anything from each other.
 Good communication means you don’t have to decode what the other is feeling.
+Want to know more?
+We welcome you to the LDR league so read on!

 Sometimes, though, issues arise in long-distance relationships (or any relationship, for that matter), and that’s usually when communication begins to slip.
 It can be hard to read nonverbal clues in long-distance relationships.
 And once you stop communicating effectively, you run into some serious problems.
 Here are a few nonverbal signals you can decode from any distance.